stanfordpython/stanfordpython.github.io/page/lab/lesson-plan-3.md

 # Lesson Plan: OOP (Week 3)

-Welcome to section, everyone!
-Thanks so much for volunteering your time to make CS 41 a reality.
-The purpose of this lesson plan is to help you organize your section and decide which topics you'll cover and how. **Everything here is a suggestion:** your students want to spend time with you, so use this as a springboard!

-That said, here's one idea for how you might plan your section.

 [[TOC]]

 ## Pre-Section Preparation
 Same as last time.
-Visit the [Ed Workspace](https://edstem.org/us/courses/2850/workspaces/p6Pw5MmeBGxICT1Yw8WpgEqpNCUX2bHC) and fork it (by clicking on the toolbar button that has two arrows diverging) to make a copy that you own.
+Visit the [Ed Workspace](https://edstem.org/us/courses/20141/workspaces/pHofrPx7vuJfOghAYr2mCEwopd8NJsWR) and fork it (by clicking on the toolbar button that has two arrows diverging) to make a copy that you own.

 ## Community Building \[5 mins\]
-Here are some ideas for community building activities:
-* Ask everyone a Would You Rather question; there's a list in [this folder](https://drive.google.com/drive/folders/1SobifNwo_dPMA_dO78IUVUuyATwlqF9N?usp=sharing)
-* Have people sign up to lead a community building activity each week by adding their name to a Google Doc; then, each week, they'll be in charge of doing some sort of icebreaker during the first 5 minutes of section or so
-* Ask people to send you their favorite meme/video/song/picture/... and share during section
+Be sure to explain this game before doing it!

-* Ask people to DM you a fun fact about themselves and then share the fun fact and have them guess whose it was.
+Ask everyone to write down a fun fact about themselves privately on a slip of paper.
+Then, collect all of the fun facts and read them out loud and ask students to guess who the fact belongs to.
+Reveal the correct answers at the end.

 ## Concept Review \[10 mins\]
-Take some time to go over anything people have questions about.
-As a reminder...
-* ...try to make this time formative: don't just ask "what is a class?" but rather, design activities that merely completing will result in learning.
-* ...if you get a logistical question: try not to give the wrong answer if you're not sure and refer students to Ed.
-* ...if you get a question you don't know the answer to: there's a lot of value in showing students how to explore the Python world and get answers to their own questions; you can also slack Parth.

 In class, we talked about **Object-Oriented Programming**.
 It was motivated through an example involving students and classes at Stanford.
 We built data structures to represent students and courses and then we represented both as classes, modeling relationships between them using the class methods.

 <details>